Cookiext23/Gym-Management-System/README.md

 1. Populate database
     * Run Final_Scheme_with_data.sql in your Workbench
+2. Create a virtual environment for installing Flask
-2. Pip install all the dependencies (pip install -r requirements.txt)
+3. Pip install all the dependencies (pip install -r requirements.txt)
-3. Local DB config
+4. Local DB config
     * Create config.py in the root directory.
     * Copy this content into it.
     * Change the values based on your MySQL setup